 Lastly, pine can even be used as a flower essence!
 Flower essences are a form of vibrational medicine that help us to tap into healing our deeper selves, or shadow selves.
 According to herbalist and author of The Herbal Medicine Maker’s Handbook, James Green, pine can be an incredible flower essence ally for people who tend to overwork themselves and continue to place pressure on themselves to be better, those who never feel satisfied with their accomplishments, or those who tend to feel guilt and despondency.

-We encourage you to connect with the incredible winter medicine of the forest this year.
+We encourage you to connect with the incredible winter medicine of the forest this time year.
 There is something about the towering pines around us here in the beautiful mountains of Colorado that remind us we are never alone, especially in a year that has felt so isolating.
 De la Forêt and Han also share with us the concept of “forest bathing” and the incredible healing effects of simply spending time with our pine tree allies.
 Inspired by ancient Shinto and Buddist traditions, this term comes from the Japanese practice of shinrin-yoku, and scientific studies have demonstrated that spending time among the trees can actually decrease stress and improve immunity.

 While spending time in nature has incredible benefits to help alleviate distress, feelings of loneliness, or melancholy, sometimes the best medicine we can truly use is that of talking to someone.

 We want you all to know that at Golden Poppy, we are a place of community healing, and we stand ready to help support you as we move out of this year and into the next.
 We wish you peace and comfort this holiday season.
 May all of our clients and customers receive much rest and restoration.
-We thank you all for your support this year, and look forward to continuing to serve our community.
+We thank you all for your support and look forward to continuing to serve our community.